Frequently Asked Questions about GPS Visualizer

 A.

-1. It hasn't shown up yet.
+• It hasn't shown up yet.
 Be patient.
-Some of the map choices (such as the Canada-specific ones) take a long time to show up, especially in urban areas where there is a lot of detail.
+Some of the map choices take a while to show up.

-2. The map server is down.
-I don't have any control over the servers that produce these maps, and sometimes they become unavailable for a few minutes, hours, or days.
-The NASA Landsat server in particular often suffers from overload, which means blank backgrounds in GPS Visualizer maps.
+• The map server is down.
+Sometimes the servers that produce these maps become unavailable for a few minutes, hours, or days.

 A.